 Talk to a counselor

-To find a mental health counselor: Sign in to liveandworkwell.com to search for one.
+To find a mental health counselor in your plan’s network, sign in to liveandworkwell.com and use the provider search.
 In some cases, you can sign up for a virtual visit on the website.

 Use the Sanvello app

 For members of employer group plans and plans for individuals under age 65

 Optum’s Sanvello app is designed to help people manage symptoms of anxiety, stress, or depression.
 It includes coping tools, guided meditations, peer support, and more.
 Members of employer plans and plans for people under age 65 are eligible.
 You can download and use the premium version at no charge for one year.